John Wentworth (Illinois politician): Marriage and family

 In 1844, he married Roxanna Marie Loomis.

 In later years, his nephew Moses J. Wentworth handled his business affairs, and would eventually manage his estate as well.

 Political career

+Wentworth served two separate one-year terms as mayor of Chicago (1857–1858 and 1860–1861) as well as three separate stints in the United States House of Representatives totaling six terms (1843–1851; 1853–1855; 1865–1867).
+The first five of his congressional terms were as a Democrat, while the final was as a Republican.
+His first mayoral term was as a Republican, while his second was as a Democrat.

+Early political career

 Wentworth started his political involvement as a Jacksonian democrat, and promoted these views in the Chicago Democrat.
 After he supported the 1837 mayoral candidacy of William Ogden, including throwing the newspaper behind Ogden's candidacy, he was appointed by Odgen to serve in the post of city printer.

+U.S. Congressman from Illinois's 4th district (1843–1851)

-Wentworth, after having become active in Democratic politics, was elected to the U.S. House of Representatives, where he served for a total of six terms, five of them as a Democrat: (March 4, 1843March 3, 1851 and March 4, 1853March 3, 1855).
+Wentworth, having become active in Democratic politics, was elected in 1842 to represent Illinois's 4th congressional district in the U.S. House of Representatives.
+He took office in March 1843.
+He was re-elected in 1844, 1846, and 1848.

+U.S. Congressman from Illinois's 2nd district (1853–1855)

+Wentworth returned to the U.S. House of Representatives in March 1853, having been elected in 1852 to represent Illinois's 2nd congressional district.
+He did not run for re-election 1854, and left office in March 1855.